TimRabus/SQL_Layoff_Data_Analysis/README.md

    - Import the data from the CSV file into the `layoffs` table using the LOAD DATA INFILE statement or MySQL Workbench's import functionality.

 4. **Data Cleaning**:
-   - Run SQL queries from the `Data_Cleaning.sql` file to clean the data (e.g., removing duplicates, standardise data, handling NULLs).
+   - Run SQL queries from the `Data_Cleaning.sql` file to clean the data (e.g., removing duplicates, standardize data, handling NULLs).

 5. **Exploratory Data Analysis (EDA)**:
-   - Run the analysis queries from the following files:
+   - Run the analysis queries from the following file:
       - `Exploratory_Data_Analysis.sql` – To gain insights about layoffs across companies, industries, and timings.
    - Check the results of each analysis using SELECT statements and aggregate functions to answer interesting business questions.